PrzemekPobrotyn/CIFAR-10-transfer-learning/README.md

 * Fine tuning with data augmentation

 Both development and training were conducted on Google Colab.
-If you want to recreate Google Colab environment locally, `pip install -r requirements.txt` in your virtualennv.
+If you want to recreate Google Colab environment locally, `pip install -r requirements.txt` in your virtualenv.

 In `custom_resnet` directory you can find code needed to perform transfer learning with ResNet50 in Keras.
 It was adapted from [`keras-applications`](https://github.com/keras-team/keras-applications) by Keras Team and [`keras-resnet`](https://github.com/broadinstitute/keras-resnet) by Broad Institute.